thomaspernet/DataAnalysisPy/README.md

 -   Heatmap

--   Complement the Tukey results by showing the mean difference by group.
-Note that, do not pay attention to the cells color, there are are under construction.
+-   Complement the Tukey results by showing the mean difference by groups.
+Do not pay attention to the color of the cells, there are under construction.

 ![](https://drive.google.com/uc?export=view&id=1nqUtCiqY81F4uXAes3mizy9tKXM3ksGU)